paul-sm

 He received a master’s in urban planning from the University of Washington, and a Ph.D. in Economics, University of California, Berkeley.
 Along with his quantitative research, his professional practice includes teaching and applying visual forms of communication.

-Silvia Gonzalez (Jimenez) is a project director for community-based and environmental equity at the Luskin Center for Innovation.
-Previously, Silvia worked as the founding assistant director at the CNK.
-She continues to conduct research with CNK as the project manager for MovementHub.org and serves as an expert with the UCLA Latino Policy & Politics Initiative.
-She has worked extensively, as a researcher and consultant with nonprofit, community-based, and government organizations on projects related to neighborhood change and gentrification, anti-displacement policies, environmental equity, and climate planning.
-Her research focuses on the implications of place and the urban spatial structure on socioeconomic inequality and environmental health.
-She holds a BA in Geography/Environmental Studies and a Master’s in Urban and Regional Planning with a focus on Economic Development from UCLA, and a PhD in Urban Planning also from UCLA.
+Silvia R. González leads climate, environmental justice, and health research at the UCLA Latino Policy & Politics Institute.
+Previously, she was the founding assistant director at the UCLA Center for Neighborhood Knowledge (CNK) and continues to collaborate with CNK as the project manager for MovementHub.org and other projects addressing socioeconomic and racial inequality.
+Silvia has worked extensively as a researcher and consultant with nonprofit, community-based, and government organizations on issues related to neighborhood change, gentrification, anti-displacement policies, environmental equity, and climate planning.
+Her research examines the impact of place and urban spatial structures on socioeconomic inequality and environmental health.
+She holds a BA in Geography/Environmental Studies, a Master’s in Urban and Regional Planning with a focus on Economic Development, and a PhD in Urban Planning—all from UCLA.

 calee-sm